-A CIP is a multiyear scheduling of physical public improvements based on the examination of available fiscal resources, as well as the prioritization of such improvements.
-Capital improvements are those that include new or expanded physical facilities that are relatively large in size, expense, and permanence.
+A CIP is a multi-year scheduling of physical public improvements based on the examination of available fiscal resources, as well as the prioritization of such improvements.
+Capital improvements include new or expanded physical facilities that are relatively large in size, expense, and permanence.
 Street improvements, public libraries, water and sewer lines, and park and recreation facilities are common examples of capital improvements.

-Currently the Town of New Glarus does not have a CIP; however, jointly planned community facility projects may be considered.
+Currently, the Town of New Glarus does not have a CIP; however, jointly planned community facility projects may be considered.

-UTILITIES AND COMMUNITY AGENCIES AND PROGRAMS
+UTILITIES & COMMUNITY AGENCIES & PROGRAMS